Are you feeling lonely?

 If you are a Mum, I know you are strong and resilient in so many ways (even if you don’t feel it), and yet, as humans, we can also be so, so fragile.
 The most precious things often are.

 Loneliness happens when there is a lack of connection.
-You may be socially distanced, but you could also be too tired to connect to your partner or other children who are right in front of you too – even if they are in the same room as you.
+You may be socially distanced from close family and friends, but you could also be too tired to connect to your partner or other children who are right in front of you too – even if they are in the same room as you.
 And that’s discounting the fact that if you’re not sleeping well, then your relationship could already be on the rocks.

-Part of my loneliness at this time is due to having a teen and tween in the house – who are very much independent beings and have their own agendas (which does not include parents unless it’s on their terms).
-And my husband still gets to leave the house as an essential worker, and for him, it really is business as usual.
-Not a lot has changed.
-Not to mention I’m grieving for a few things we had planned (including some child-free nights which I literally haven’t had in years – FML).
+Part of my loneliness at this time is due to having two teens in the house – who are very much independent beings and have their own agendas (which does not include parents unless it’s on their own very specific terms).
+And my husband still gets to leave the house to “go to work”.
+For me, working from home is my business as usual.

-My loneliness has stopped me showing up if I don’t have to, and for that I apologise (rest assured, my clients still hear from me, and honestly, the chats I have with them are keeping me somewhat sane).
+My loneliness has stopped me showing up on socials if I don’t have to, and for that I apologise (rest assured, my clients still hear from me, and honestly, the chats I have with them are keeping me somewhat sane).
 But now that I have labelled my feeling, I can address it and make a change.
 While loneliness is not a mental illness, it has been shown to be a precursor to depression and other physical and mental illnesses if it continues.
-So, I’m determined to beat this.
+So, I’m determined to beat this current bout of loneliness.
 Will you join me?

 So how do you combat loneliness?